reidmorrison/symmetric-encryption/docs/configuration.md

 The configured regions can be overriden by setting the `--regions` flag above.

-Example: Generate New Keys for the first time, targeting AWS keystore:
+Example: Generate New Keys for the first time, targeting the AWS keystore:

     symmetric-encryption --generate --keystore aws --app-name my_app --environments "development,test,production"

-Example:  Rotate existing keys targeting AWS for the new keys:
+Example:  Rotate existing keys migrating to AWS for the new keys:

     symmetric-encryption --rotate-keys --keystore aws --app-name my_app --environments production